 Billing guides are updated on a regular basis.
 Due to the nature of content change on the internet, we do not fix broken links in past guides.
 If you find a broken link, please check the most recent version of the guide.
-If this is the most recent guide, please notify us at askmedicaid@hca.wa.gov.
+If the broken link is in the most recent guide, please notify us at askmedicaid@hca.wa.gov.

-About this guide
+About this guide\

-This publication takes effect February 1, 2024, and supersedes earlier billing guides to this program.
+This publication takes effect April 1, 2024, and supersedes earlier billing guides to this program.
 Unless otherwise specified, the program(s) in this guide are governed by the rules found in chapter 182-530 WAC.